A NSW Government website

 • quickly see all state significant projects in your area using map-based search

-• sign-up and sign-in to see your own personal dashboard
+• sign-up and sign-in to your Major Project account to see your personal dashboard and a history of the submissions you have made

 • subscribe and receive automatic email notifications on a project’s progress.